Difference Between MDMA, Ecstasy, and Molly?

 It is theorized that there may be some neurotoxicity associated with the MDMA-mediated surge in serotonin, which ultimately results in cellular damage to the neurons that release it into the synapse (i.e., presynaptic serotonergic neurons).
 This neurotoxicity may underlie what ultimately amounts to a decrease in serotonin activity, which can cause numerous negative physical, cognitive, and psychiatric problems, such as loss of sexual function and higher cognitive deficits in areas of working memory, attention, and inhibition.13 Animals studies have shown that serotonin neurotoxicity can lead to neurodegeneration, hyperthermia, and death.14

-Not only can MDMA and ecstasy abuse lead to negative short- and long-term consequences, it can also increase your risk of overdose, which can cause severe morbidity and even death.15
+Not only can Molly and ecstasy abuse lead to negative short- and long-term consequences, it can also increase your risk of overdose, which can cause severe morbidity and even death.15

-If you or someone you know uses ecstasy or MDMA, it is crucial to educate yourself on the signs and symptoms of overdose so that you can seek appropriate medical attention if necessary.
+If you or someone you know uses ecstasy or Molly, it is crucial to educate yourself on the signs and symptoms of overdose so that you can seek appropriate medical attention if necessary.
 Overdoses are rare, but in some cases are associated with life-threatening complications.
-Some of the common signs of MDMA/ecstasy overdose include:3,16
+Some of the common signs of Molly/ecstasy overdose include:3,16

 If you suspect that you or someone else is experiencing an overdose, call 911 right away.
 Do not leave the person alone.
 If they are unconscious, you’ll first want to place them on their side and ensure that the airway is clear by tilting the head back and lifting their chin.17 Remain calm and provide as much information as you can to emergency medical personnel when they arrive, including the amount of drugs taken, if known, when the drugs were taken, and any other substances ingested.